CyrilRoelandteNovance/rhosp-jira-tools/README.md

 ## Scripts
 ### add-missing-workstream
 Stories should have a "workstream" set.
-This script goes through all epics for a given project (Ceph, Cinder, Glance, Manila, Neutron, Nova, Swift) and sets the appropriate workstream for their child stories.
+This script goes through all epics for a given project (Ceph, Cinder, Glance, Manila, Neutron, Nova, Swift, Vans) and sets the appropriate workstream for their child stories.

 ### fzf-jira
 An interactive (but limited) interface for Jira.
-Upon startup, lists all epics for the project given as an argument (Ceph, Cinder, Glance, Manila, Neutron, Nova,  Swift).
+Upon startup, lists all epics for the project given as an argument (Ceph, Cinder, Glance, Manila, Neutron, Nova, Swift, Vans).
 Being familiar with [fzf](https://github.com/junegunn/fzf) will help using fzf-jira to its full potential.